kevanpigott/AntFarmFPGA/README.MD.txt

 displayed blocks. to improve this I came up with a solution from an interesting source, cathode ray tube televisions.
-I remembered <a href="https://www.youtube.com/watch?v=3BJU2drrtCM"> a youtube video </a> that "pixels" on cathode ray tubes displays dissipate slowly after being drawn by the scan line. although I could only draw 35 blocks on a single clock cycle to the highest RGB values, I could use the same stored blocks in the video memory to write too the lower VGA brighness values recursevly.
-Since there just so happens to be 4 VGA brighness values, I could write every block on the screen at once. as an example, quadrant 1 is written on the screen in VGA[3] on the first clock cycle. on the second clock cycle, VGA[2] receives the values of VGA[3], effectively writting the blocks on the screen at a lower brightness in the same quadrant. at the same time, the selector moves to quadrant 2, where the new inputs are written at on VGA[3]. on the next cycle, quadrant 1 is written on VGA[1], quadrant 2 is written on VGA[2], and quadrant 3 is written at VGA[3], this continues down to VGA[0] a barely visable brightness level. at these speeds and screen coverage, the visual quality is improved exceptionally.
+I remembered <a href="https://www.youtube.com/watch?v=3BJU2drrtCM"> a youtube video </a> that "pixels" on cathode ray tubes displays dissipate slowly after being drawn by the scan line. although I could only draw 35 blocks on a single clock cycle to the highest RGB values, I could use the same stored blocks in the video memory to write too the lower VGA brightness values recursively.
+Since there just so happens to be 4 VGA brightness values, I could write every block on the screen at once. as an example, quadrant 1 is written on the screen in VGA[3] on the first clock cycle. on the second clock cycle, VGA[2] receives the values of VGA[3], effectively writing the blocks on the screen at a lower brightness in the same quadrant. at the same time, the selector moves to quadrant 2, where the new inputs are written at on VGA[3]. on the next cycle, quadrant 1 is written on VGA[1], quadrant 2 is written on VGA[2], and quadrant 3 is written at VGA[3], this continues down to VGA[0] a barely visible brightness level. at these speeds and screen coverage, the visual quality is improved exceptionally.

 <h3>Photos and videos:</h3>